NCIP/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 [![Sort cases by SSM+CNV > SSM only](./images/oncomatrix/24-sort_cases.png)](./images/oncomatrix/24-sort_cases.png 'Click to see the full image.')

-Sorting ‘By Case name, ID or label’ sorts on the basis of the order of the name of cases or ID as shown below.
+Sorting 'By Case name, ID or label' sorts on the basis of the order of the name of cases or ID as shown below.

 [![Sort cases by name, ID or label](./images/oncomatrix/73-sort_cases_name.png)](./images/oncomatrix/73-sort_cases_name.png 'Click to see the full image.')